 Syphilis is an STD or sexually transmitted disease.
 Any time syphilis is not taken care of, it can trigger more issues and medical conditions.
 A bacterium referred to as Treponema pallidum is the primary reason behind syphilis.
-This moves into the human body through mucus membranes.
-Syphilis is contagious and can be transmitted to other people any time a rash or sore can be seen.
+This moves into the human body through mucous membranes.
+Syphilis is contagious and can be transmitted to other people anytime a rash or sore can be seen.

 Who can get infected with syphilis?

 Syphilis can infect any person that has close physical contact with someone who is experiencing syphilis.
 It doesn't have to come from sexual intercourse, given that syphilis direct exposure can take place in spite of simply close or direct contact with an affected person's mouth, genitals, or rectum.